-Curator and Editor of the Center's Ideas of Humans and Nature program, Anja writes and searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
+Anja also writes and searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
 These stories range from deeper philosophical concepts, to reflections of wider-ranging historical perspectives, to the personal story within local places.
-Anja engages storytellers to share their perspectives via the written word and through the arts, which are shared in the Center's journal, Minding Nature, where she is Senior Editor.
+Anja engages storytellers to share their perspectives via the written word and through the arts.